ke-zhang-rd/krystal/docs/source/mutabledefault.rst

   >>> compute()
   ["a list based on", "something", "something"]

+There are things under the hood.
 Keep two things in consideration:

   1. Default variable is an attribute of the function object.
 Yes, your function is just an object and your default variable is an attribute of that object.
 It's an attribute of the object for all function calls.
   2. Assignment always creates a new local variable in the innermost scope.
 Consult `this <https://stackoverflow.com/a/1133375/10642305>`_ for more.